 AI based on techniques and models that manipulate symbols and structures according to explicitly defined rules to obtain inferences, explicitly encoding knowledge using symbolic representations.
 An example of such a system is a decision tree.
 Interpreting and formally verifying an sAI system is generally possible and much easier to achieve when compared to connectionist AI systems.

-Transformer5,12

-A Deep Learning (2.2.4) (Neural Network (2.2.13)) model architecture at the heart of most modern Foundation Models (2.2.7) or General-Purpose AI Models (2.2.8), especially Generative Pre-Trained Transformers (GPTs).
-The transformer architecture has proven particularly efficient at converting increasingly large amounts of training data and computational power into better model performance.
-Transformers use mathematical techniques such as attention or self-attention to detect how data elements, even when far away sequentially, influence and depend on each other.
-These methods make GPT models faster to train, more efficient in understanding context, and highly scalable.

 Unsupervised Learning1

 A type of Machine Learning (2.2.12) that makes use of unlabeled data during training.